robbobfrh84/gas-up/README.md

 ### Build dynamic client-side apps using Google Sheets as a database
 - Build, read, update and delete sheets with client-side API requests.
 - The connected google sheet is laid out _like_ a database with tables and entries.
-- Customize your cloud "back-end" with an open-source Google Apps Script(GAS) library *here* in this repository!
+- Customize your cloud "back-end" with an open-source Google Apps Script(GAS) library!

 ### Accessible & updatable data, for a quick and light full-stack
 - Build microsites